mohsenasm/spark-on-yarn-cluster/Readme.md

 ## 4. Run Multiple Sample of TPC-DS on Spark+Yarn

 1. Run `python3 run_tpcds.py 1 3 5 10`.
-Then history will be on `hdfs:///spark-history` and on `spark-history` in the host.
+Then history will be on `hdfs:///spark-history` and on `./output/spark-history` in the host.
 2. Remove the cluster:
 `docker-compose -f spark-client-with-tpcds-docker-compose.yml down -v`